shamansir/rpd/README.md

 ## Features

-RPD provides following features:
+RPD provides following features (though probably I forgot a few):

 * User may observe nodes, manipulate nodes, connect inlets and outlets, effect is seen immediately; User may edit values on inlets, see results inside node bodies or additionally configure them there;
 * _Network model_ may be stored in a simple JS File;
 * Developer may build _custom node Toolkits_ to let user re-use them, in a very easy way; And it's not only restricted with configuring inlets and outlets—actually, _every aspect_ of the node or a channel _is configurable_;
 * _Streams_ provide developer with an unlimited power in sending, queueing, filtering, mapping/reducing/flattening, packing and un-packing any data, basing on time periods or not; every aspect from Reactive Programming may be used to _operate data streams_;
-* _Plugin system_ allows to easily add renderers (HTML is provided, SVG and Canvas renderers are planned) or importers/exporters for specific Toolkits;
+* _Plugin system_ allows to easily add renderers (HTML & SVG renderers are provided, Canvas renderer is planned), styles or importers/exporters for specific Toolkits;
+* _Styles_ allow easily and completely change a look of the interface, so your nodes may appear like ones in Blender or like ones in VVVV with just a few changes; **5** different styles are provided out-of-the-box; Also, styles are very easy to extend or create;
-* HTML renderer does not uses any style injection except some very minor cases, it only operates CSS classes, and it means you may _completely redesign_ the look of your interface _using only CSS_;
+* Renderers do not use any direct style injection except some very minor cases, they only operate CSS classes, and it means you may _completely redesign_ the look of your interface _using only CSS_;
-* Developer is free to use _any helper library _(while RPD tries to use only Kefir and nothing else), and it is very easy: i.e. HTML module may easily be replaced with some jQuery analogue.
+* Developer is free to use _any helper library_ (while RPD tries to use only Kefir and nothing else), and it is very easy: i.e. node renderers may easily use jQuery or d3.js;
+* JSON and Plain Text Import/Export, both provided as an example, with the ability to write module which _Imports/Exports from/to any format you want_;
+* Ability to be _injected into any part of a page_;
 * Node model may be easily programmed and _updated on-the-fly_ (i.e. while nodes already send some data);
-* Node model has _no side-effects_ in functional meaning, every change or update is provided through event streams, no data is stored or changed (expect construction); plugins, on the other hand, are completely free to use any programming model they prefer, and they are actually written in much more imperative style than the Engine;
+* Node model has _no side-effects_ in functional meaning, every change or update is provided through event streams, no data is stored or changed (expect construction); plugins, on the other hand, are completely free to use any programming model they prefer, and they are actually written in much more imperative style than the Engine, but yet they do not change the model;
 * It is so _easy to code_ for RPD, I hope community will be able and happy to write new toolkits, renderers and importers and help evolving the engine;
+* [PureData][puredata], [Animatron][animatron] and more Toolkits as an examples out-of-the-box;
+* Supports Procedures (re-use node sub-trees by name);
+* Smart layouting;

 <!--
 * Inlets may have the value editors programmed, so user may edit a value in place;
 * Nodes may have inner input controls, so it's possible to let user configure input value inside of a node body, in any way you decide;
 -->

-## Planned Features

-* [PureData][puredata] and/or [Animatron][animatron] node Toolkits as an examples out-of-the-box (cover more abilities);
-* Support Procedures (re-use node sequences by name);
-* SVG and Canvas renderers;
-* Pure-Data-compatible Import/Export or some special format;
-* Infinite Node Workspace;
-* Ability to be injected into any part of a page;
-* Smarter layouting;
-* Support mobile browsers;

-More may be seen in [Issues][issues] section.

 ## Using